-The diagram below illustrates how a hosted PBX system works.
+The diagram below illustrates how a the system works.

 Hosted PBX Benefits

-There are quite a few benefits that can be linked to using hosted PBXs.
+Hosted PBXs provide quite a few benefits.
 First, there is the obvious one, which is the fact that it saves on costs, as there is no need for investing in an in-house PBX system.
 The VoIP provider handles all forms of upgrades and maintenance, which equally saves a firm from suffering extra costs.
 The other feature that makes hosted PBXs way better than their predecessor is their unparalleled flexibility.
 The user can manage their phone systems using a user-friendly control panel and make changes to the call settings swiftly.
 They do that by first accessing an online voice portal using a browser, making the necessary settings adjustments, and saving those changes.